List of Agents of S.H.I.E.L.D. characters: Deke Shaw

 Deke Shaw (portrayed by Jeff Ward) is "the ultimate survivor" and a "roguish scavenger" on the space station Lighthouse in the year 2091.
 With a sharp mind and quick wit, he has the ability to acquire items for a price.
 During the final battle with the Kree Kasius, Enoch and Deke sacrifice their lives to get Phil Coulson's team back to their own time.
 However, Deke was sent to the present with Coulson and found by Daisy.
 He later realizes that he is Fitz and Simmons' grandson.
 Following the battle with the gravitonium-enhanced Glenn Talbot, Deke leaves S.H.I.E.L.D.

 In season six, Deke establishes a tech company by "borrowing" S.H.I.E.L.D. tech to make new innovations, such as using the Framework as a virtual reality video game.
 Despite this, S.H.I.E.L.D. kept tabs on him via Agent Trevor Khan, who worked undercover as his partner.
 Deke was targeted by Sarge's group, who mistook him for a Shrike carrier due to his strange readings before he was rescued by Mack and May.
 While helping the S.H.I.E.L.D. team thwart Sarge's plan to nuke Izel's shrikes, Deke fell in love with Sarge's associate Snowflake after Sarge abandoned her for the sake of his revenge.

 In season seven, Deke assists the S.H.I.E.L.D. team in stopping the Chronicoms from changing history before eventually volunteering to stay behind in an alternative timeline to help them return to theirs.
 Despite this, he becomes the new director of S.H.I.E.L.D. while working undercover as a rock star.

 Ward was cast in August 2017; his role was announced in November 2017.
 Ward had originally been cast as Virgil, a character who dies in the first episode.
 During the table read of the episode, the main cast felt Ward "nailed it" as Virgil and wanted him to stay on as Deke, who had not yet been cast.
 The producers reached out to Ward after the reading to audition for Deke, and was ultimately cast in the part.

-At San Diego Comic-Con 2018, it was revealed that Ward had been promoted to a series regular for the sixth season.
+At San Diego Comic-Con in 2018, it was revealed that Ward had been promoted to a series regular for the sixth season.